Canadian versus American Thanksgiving

 According to ChefsPencil.com, our BC friends prefer “roasted brussel sprouts”.

-The most popular Thanksgiving side dish here in Washington - The green bean casserole - (source: USA TODAY).
+The most popular Thanksgiving side dish here in Washington is the green bean casserole - (source: USA TODAY).

 I’m hoping you enjoy this year's Thanksgiving Holiday with your family.
-Safe travels to you and all the people that you love and care about.
+Safe travels to you and everyone you love and care about.

 20+ Facts You Probably Don't Know About Thanksgiving!